Auditchain/AUDT-Token-Contract/README.md

 **Initial Supply**
 * 250,000,000 + 12,500,000
-* Contract allows on minting of 12,500,000 additional tokens once a year indefinitely in subsequent years without specific date.
+* Contract allows minting of 12,500,000 additional tokens once a year indefinitely in subsequent years without specific date.

 **Example of verified contract can be seen on ropsten testnet**